 As a result of the findings of the study, the following things are recommended :

-2. Malunggay which grows almost anywhere in the Philippines should be promoted as an effective galactagogue and a good source of calcium, iron, and phosphorus for mothers breastfeeding their infants.
-Local health centers should lead in sharing and putting emphasis on the use of Malunggay leaves to augment mothers’ yield of breast milk.
+2. Moringa, which grows almost anywhere in the Philippines, should be promoted as an effective galactagogue and a good source of calcium, iron, and phosphorus for mothers breastfeeding their infants.
+Local health centers should lead in sharing and putting emphasis on the use of moringa leaves to increase mothers’ breast milk production.

 3.Primary care physicians and obstetricians should also remind mothers of the importance of breastfeeding immediately after birth.